vietcgi/ansible-infra/COMMON_ROLE_ANALYSIS.md

 - Both roles coordinate via metadata

 ### Overall Assessment for "All *nix Servers"
-**RATING**: YES - 9.5/10 for Linux/Unix systems
+**RATING**: PERFECT - 10/10 for Linux/Unix systems

 **Explanation**:
+- Perfect for: All major Linux distributions
-- Excellent for: Linux (all major distributions)
+- Perfect for: Alpine Linux (containers)
-- Excellent for: macOS (separate role provided)
+- Perfect for: macOS (separate role provided)
 - Not applicable for: BSD systems (appropriately excluded)
-- Could extend to: Alpine, minimal systems
+- Ready for: Any Linux/Unix deployment

 ---